 - Young people in the most deprived areas face 6 times more HFSS advertising than those in the most affluent areas

 Our manifesto commitment to create "the healthiest generation of children ever" requires comprehensive action.
 As you rightly said, by “cruelly targeting kids” big food companies are robbing young people of the best start in life while costing our NHS billions.
-Without extending restrictions to outdoor advertising, we risk companies simply shifting their predatory marketing budgets from TV to billboards and bus stops, and undermining our Government’s strong work on this agenda to date.
-I therefore urge you to:
+Without extending restrictions to outdoor advertising, companies are simply shifting their predatory marketing budgets from TV to billboards and bus stops, and undermining our Government’s strong work on this agenda to date.

-2. Extend HFSS marketing restrictions to outdoor advertising, preventing displacement and ensuring comprehensive protection for children's health
+I therefore urge you to extend HFSS marketing restrictions to outdoor advertising, preventing displacement and ensuring comprehensive protection for children's health.

 I look forward to your response and to working together to deliver meaningful change for young people across the country.